Garrick Ohlsson shares insights and delights during CMC master class

 Guest artists lend new perspectives at Community Music Center

-Over the years, CMC has invited world-renowned musicians to our school to offer our students their musical wisdom.
+Over the years, CMC has invited world-renowned musicians to our school to offer their musical wisdom to our students.
 Artists such as Latin percussionist John Santos, Indian percussionist Rohan Krishnamurthy, classical pianist Emanuel Ax, and ensembles such as the Philharmonia Baroque Orchestra and the Left Coast Chamber Ensemble have brought free clinics to the CMC community.

 On March 25, celebrated classical pianist Garrick Ohlsson gave a free master class at CMC.
 He spent 30 minutes with each of the three young students selected to participate: Rebecca Portnoy and Daniel Shin, students of Juliet McComas, and Brenton Lai, a student of Lilia Zheltova.

 An extraordinary pianist

 Garrick Ohlsson began his piano studies at the age of eight, at the Westchester Conservatory of Music, and entered The Juilliard School in New York City at 13.
 Since his 1970 triumph at the International Chopin Competition in Warsaw, he has established himself worldwide as a musician of great lyrical interpretation and technical prowess.
 He is noted for his masterly performances of the works of Mozart, Beethoven and Schubert, as well as the Romantic repertoire.

 Throughout the master class in CMC’s Concert Hall, Ohlsson was personable, insightful, and instructive.
 He affirmed how each student played, and showed respect for the students as young musicians taking this journey through their music studies.